nmlgc/ReC98/Research/Borland C++ decompilation.md

 * The same `fpu_tmp` variable is also used as the destination for `FNSTSW`, used in comparisons.

+* On the stack, `fpu_tmp` is placed after all variables declared at the beginning of the function.

 * Performing arithmetic or comparisons between `float` and `double` variables *always* `FLD`s the `float` first, before emitting the corresponding FPU instruction for the `double`, regardless of how the variables are placed in